Salem Cross Inn: Description and history

 The Salem Cross Inn is located on 600 acre in western West Brookfield, on the south side of West Main Street.
-The main building is a large connected New England farmstead, consisting of a handsome Georgian style main house, and a series of ells extending behind it to a barn.
+The main building is a large connected New England farmstead, consisting of a handsome Georgian-style main house, and a series of ells extending behind it to a barn.
 The main house is a two-story wood frame structure, with a hip roof, central chimney, clapboard siding, and stone foundation.
 The interior spaces retain original flooring and woodwork, and substantial portions of its original plasterwork.
 A short way west of the main building stands the original White Homestead, now converted to a carriage barn.

 The property was granted to John White, the grandson of the Mayflower-born Peregrine White. in 1707 for service to the town during recent conflicts with Native Americans.
 Soon thereafter he built the original homestead.
 In 1710 he was killed in a Native American attack, one of the last to occur in the area.
 The main house and barn were built in 1740 by his sons, John and Cornelius White.
-Prominent later residents of the house include the missionary sisters Sarah White Smith and Adeline White Tracy, who performer religious missionary work in the Oregon Country and in Singapore, respectively.
+Prominent later residents of the house include the missionary sisters Sarah White Smith and Adeline White Tracy, who performed religious missionary work in the Oregon Country and in Singapore, respectively.